4 Days in Coron, Palawan, The Philippines

 Practical Info & FAQs

-How we got there
+How to get there

 We stayed at Coron Westown Resort.
 It is 4 kilometers away from the town proper, so it is relatively calm and quiet here.
 It has 2 large outdoor swimming pools, with kiddie pools available as well.
 Our room has a nice view overlooking the sea.
 The staff is helpful and accommodating.